AnjaliSubhashRasal/CODTECH-Task1/README.md

-# Over of the Project
+# Overview of the Project

 ## Project: EXPLORATORY DATA ANALYSIS (EDA) on Titanic Dataset